agerniers/MicroCellClust/README.md

 ### Preprocessing the data matrix

 Let's assume the expression data is contained in a dataframe called `exprData`.
+This data is assumed to contain positive values when a gene is expressed in a cell, and negative values if it is not expressed (a possible scaling of the (normalized) count expression data to obtain this is $\log_{10}(x + 0.1)$).

 As discussed in the paper, the first step is removing genes that are expressed in too many cells of the dataset.
 The function `preprocessGenes` filters out genes that are expressed in more than a certain proportion `thresh` of the cells (typically 25%).
 ``` R
 exprData.filt = preprocessGenes(exprData, thresh = 0.25)
 ```